Entrepreneur, Know Thyself

 For those seeking self-employment, the phase ‘Entrepreneur, Know Thyself’ is as critical to success as breathing is to life.
 The two most important questions that all entrepreneurs should first answer are: Should I really be self-employed?
 And if so, what type of business best suits who I am?
-After years of consulting with literally hundreds of prospective entrepreneurs a pattern among successful business owners became obvious.
-Those who did well had some type of personal identity with their ventures.
+After years of consulting with literally hundreds of prospective entrepreneurs. a pattern among successful business owners became obvious.
+Those who did well had a personal identity with their venture.
 In other words, successful entrepreneurs fit well with their businesses.
-They blended with their ventures in what seemed to be a natural extension of who they were as a person.
+They blended with their business in what seemed to be a natural extension of who they were as a person.
 That insight led to the developed of a system to help people understand their entrepreneurial selves.

 Entrepreneurs generally lead a more demanding and solitary life than other career tracks and as a result, are often left alone to solve business problems.
 Running a business is challenging enough be itself, but choosing the wrong type of business, a business that does not suit the individual, drastically compounds the amount of problem solving to be done.
 Poor choices at the beginning of a business venture usually end in a dysfunctional and/or failed effort down the road.
 On the other hand, entrepreneurs who clearly state personal and business goals that are congruent with who they are, tend to find the personal and business success they seek.